isomerpages/ura-lkywcp/index.md

     - infopic:
         title: Call for nominations
         subtitle: 2026 Prize
         description: Nominations for the 2026 Prize now open!
-Apply for the 2026 Prize to assess your city’s potential, showcase its brilliance, and be among a global community of innovators.
+Apply now to assess your city’s potential, showcase its brilliance, and be among a global community of innovators.
         button: Apply now!
         url: https://go.gov.sg/nominations
         image: /images/features/2024/banner2026.gif/